elliot-hacks/PyCryptography/README.md

 6. ### Vigenère Cipher : A more advanced substitution cipher that uses a keyword to determine the shifting amount for each letter.

-7. ### Substitution  cipherer : Involves re ing each letter in the plaintext with a corresponding letter or symbol in the ciphertext.
+7. ### Substitution  cipherer : Involves rearranging each letter in the plaintext with a corresponding letter or symbol in the ciphertext.

-8. ### RSA Encryption  : A public-ke yptosystem that involves generating a public and private key pair for secure communication.
+8. ### RSA Encryption  : A public-ke cryptosystem that involves generating a public and private key pair for secure communication.

 9. ### AES Encryption  : A symmetric  encryption algorithm used to secure sensitive data.

-10. ### Hill Cipher A polygraph ubstitution cipher that uses linear algebra for encryption and decryption.
+10. ### Hill Cipher A polygraph substitution cipher that uses linear algebra for encryption and decryption.

-11. ### Diffie-Hellma y Exchange : A method fo o parties to agree on a shared secret key over an unsecured communication channel.
+11. ### Diffie-Hellma y Exchange : A method for other parties to agree on a shared secret key over an unsecured communication channel.

 12. ### SHA-256 Hashing : A cryptogra  hash function that produces a fixed-size output (256 bits) from an input.